Notare/notare/README.md

   </a>
       </p>
-        <p>A website that shows the top albums for an artist based on the number of listeners on Last.fm, ordered by popularity.</p>
+        <p>See the top albums for an artist based on the number of listeners on Last.fm, ordered by popularity.</p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">Magic: The Gathering Card Randomizer</h3>